openvinotoolkit/open_model_zoo/demos/deblurring_demo/python/README.md

 Input/output options:
   --loop                Optional.
 Enable reading the input in a loop.
+  -o OUTPUT, --output OUTPUT
+                        Optional.
+Name of output to save.
+  -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT
+                        Optional.
+Number of frames to store in output.
+If 0 is set, all frames are stored.
   --no_show             Optional.
 Don't show output.
   -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS
                         Optional.
 List of monitors to show initially.

 ```

 Running the application with the empty list of options yields the usage message given above and an error message.